-However, in the meanwhile, here are a few ways to manage the bloat so you can look and feel your best even through your period!
+However, in the meanwhile, here are a few ways to reduce bloating so you can look and feel your best even through your period!

 Pick potassium and protein-rich foods to help balance the fluids.